contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 _Groom’s Clothing._ The groom wears normal temple clothing during the marriage or sealing ceremony (see [38.5.1](38-church-policies-and-guidelines.md#3851-temple-clothing) and [38.5.2](38-church-policies-and-guidelines.md#3852-obtaining-temple-clothing-and-garments)).
 He may wear formal clothing outside the temple for photographs after the ceremony.

 _Guests’ Clothing._ Those who attend a marriage or sealing ceremony should wear clothing similar to what they would wear to a sacrament meeting.
-Guests should not dress in white unless the sealing room must be entered through the celestial room.
 Members who come to a sealing directly from an endowment session may wear ceremonial temple clothing.

 The couple should share this information with guests well before the marriage or sealing.